morazala/tic-tac-toe-game-in-python/README.md

-# Simple tic-tac-toe game in python
+# A simple tic-tac-toe game in python
 This is a console based project, if there are any issues please let me know.